foca13/AIDL_2019_project/README.md

 |-------------|-------------|----------|------------|-----------|-------------------|--------------|
 | 1e-3 / 5e-4 | 5e-3 / 5e-4 |      0.9 |         16 | 0.5 / 0.6 | True / False      | True / False |

-## Results
+## Results and discussion

 #### Siamese + Decision network

 ![alt][experiment_1_loss]
 ![alt][experiment_1_acc]

 Figures 1 and 2 show the training and validation curves for loss (left) and accuracy (right) for a siamese + decision network, using SGD as optimizer, a learning rate of 5e-4 and weight decay of 5e-4, with no data augmentation (full hyperparameter description in table below).
-The model overfits quickly to the training data (blue line), shown by a really high training accuracy (close to 1) and an increase in validation loss
+The model overfits quickly to the training data (blue line), shown by a really high training accuracy (close to 1) and an increase in validation loss.
+To avoid overfitting, the next experiment was ran

 ![alt][experiment_2_loss]
 ![alt][experiment_2_acc]